So I wanted to share with you something positive, fun and interesting. Three things actually, that give me hope for humanity.

 Educate girls and they get interested in careers, delaying childbearing until they are planted in their careers.
 As the world becomes more educated, girls grow up into women with a job and a family, but it's a smaller family.

 A great example of this education comes from MTV show, 16 and Pregnant.
-CNN has documented how birth rates declined by simply showing adolescents what life is like 16 and pregnant.
+CNN has documented how birth rates declined by simply showing adolescents what life is like if you're 16 and pregnant.
 And that is just one example.
 The more we educate our kids, the better choices they will make for themselves and the planet.

 Why is this so important?
 Because human habitation of the earth has done more damage to it than the worst nuclear power plant accident.
 With a smaller population we can leave a better world for our kids.